Marshall County, Oklahoma: History

 The area covered by Marshall County was part of the territory set aside by the U.S. government for resettlement of the Choctaw tribe and the closely related Chickasaw tribe from their lands in the southeastern United States.
 The Chickasaws began relocating to this area in 1837.
 The U.S. Army built Fort Washita in 1842 to protect the new arrivals from raids by other tribes.
 In 1857, the Chickasaw Nation formally separated from the Choctaw Nation.
 This area became part of Pickens County in the Chickasaw Nation.

-Railroads came to the present-day Marshall County in 1901, when the St. Louis, Oklahoma and Southern Railway (acquired shortly after by the St. Louis and San Francisco Railway), known as the "Frisco", constructed a north–south line.
+Railroads came to the present-day Marshall County in 1901, when St. Louis, Oklahoma, and Southern Railway (acquired shortly after by the St. Louis and San Francisco Railway), known as the "Frisco," constructed a north-south line.
 The following year, the St. Louis, San Francisco and New Orleans Railroad (formerly the Arkansas and Choctaw Railway) laid tracks from east to west through the area.
 This line was sold to the Frisco in 1907.
 The State of Oklahoma relocated part of this line in 1941 to make way for the creation of Lake Texoma.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 427 sqmi, of which 371 sqmi is land and 56 sqmi (13%) is water.
 It is the smallest county in Oklahoma by land area and the third-smallest by total area.
-The Red River drains the county and formed the county's southern boundary.
-Completion of the Denison Dam in 1942 created Lake Texoma which inundated part of Marshall County's land area and forms the current southern boundary and the eastern boundary of the county as well.
+The Red River drains the county and forms the county's southern boundary.
+Completion of the Denison Dam in 1942 created Lake Texoma, which inundated part of Marshall County's land area and formed the current southern boundary and the eastern boundary of the county as well.